NetworkedPlanet/datadock.frontend/README.md

-# lodlab.frontend
+# datadock.frontend
-The front-end server configuration for lodlab
+The front-end server configuration for datadock.io